IMPORTANT NOTE

 Since some courses meeting the U.S. Diversity, Regional Focus, and Global Connections requirements also meet the requirements for Arts and Pre-1800s, it is possible to meet two core requirements by taking one course.
 Individual courses can meet a maximum of two Core Requirements.

-All Core requirements should be completed by the end of the sophomore year.
+All Core requirements should be completed by the end of the junior year.

 First-Year Seminars

-In addition to the primary goals of all FYS courses to develop effective college-level writing and enhance critical thinking, Fall FYS courses pay attention to and provide assistance with navigating the transition to college life; the writing focus is creation of multiple thesis-driven essays.
-Spring FYS courses center scholarly inquiry and research that includes an introduction to information literacy; the writing focus is the production of a long (10-12 pages) research paper.
+In addition to the primary goals of all FYS courses to develop effective college-level writing and enhance critical thinking, Fall FYS courses pay attention to and provide assistance with navigating the transition to college life; the writing focus is the creation of thesis-driven essays.
+Spring FYS courses center scholarly inquiry and research, information literacy, and experiential learning; the writing focus is the production and presentation of a research project.

 Course Objectives